College of Engineering: Computer Engineering

 As an electrical or computer engineer, you will work at the heart of the most rapidly developing technology humankind has ever seen.
 Electrical engineers design and build electronic devices, process data and signals, sense things, control things, power things, and connect things and people, and lots more!
 Electrical engineering is one of the broadest of all engineering degrees, allowing students to move into virtually any area.
 Computer engineering is a discipline that combines electrical engineering with computer science, training students to have good understanding in both hardware and software.
 Electrical and computer engineering are among the top requested majors by potential employers.

-The Department of Electrical & Computer Engineering offers
+The Department of Electrical & Computer Engineering offers:

 For more information, please visit their site.